-Why we’re starting a working group to help associations answer the tough questions about 2021 and beyond
+Why we’re starting a working group to help associations answer the tough questions about this year and beyond

-For months, we’ve been talking to our association clients about their plans for hosting events in 2021.
+For months, we’ve been talking to our association clients about their plans for hosting events in the new age of hybrid.

 We haven’t yet heard an association with a plan that sounds like it will work.
 And by “work,” we mean resonate with members in a meaningful way and compel them to turn out because you are providing something they can’t find elsewhere.